 If you have been following the tech news its an obvious fact that Mobile Computing is the new frontier and everyone is rushing to create that new “Killer App” that will be the next hit.
 Since our company is in the imaging and OCR business we constantly get inquiries about mobile ID reading.
 Funny enough there are very few companies that have the ability to pull this off nor is it a simple task.

 OCR Functionality and Issues

 Taking information off a normal black and white sheet is a mastered art, there are many advanced capture OCR systems that currently support this functionality.
-Some examples are Abbyy with its Flexicapture product and Charactell’s “Formstorm” product.
-These OCR systems extract data from a black and white document.
+These OCR systems extract data from a black and white documents.
 Every OCR engine can easily read characters, the issue is delivering to the OCR engine system a character that is of good resolution and without distortions.
 If the initial scan was bad the OCR system will not be able to read the character.
 Lets give a few examples that should help us better understand.

 1. Distortion of a number – Sometimes although we see a”5″ on the document the OCR engine will recognize an “S”